top of page

 How I came to think in terms of a hundred yard warp.

-This is a 40-minute PowerPoint Presentation of projects I have been involved with that are in Public Spaces and includes some information and outcomes of the Comprehensive Educational Training Act 1974-1980.
+This is a 40-minute PowerPoint Presentation of projects I have been involved with in Public Spaces, including some information and outcomes of the Comprehensive Educational Training Act 1974-1980.
 The projects are: the ongoing restoration of the textiles of the historic Timberline Lodge on Mt.
-Hood, OR, and the
+Hood, OR, and the SunRiver Lodge restoration under the direction of Larry Kirkland in 1984.

 Fees: $350 plus lodging, meals, and travel costs.